 The City is governed by a Board of Supervisors consisting of eleven members elected from supervisorial districts ("Board of Supervisors"), and a Mayor elected at large who serves as chief executive officer ("Mayor").
 Members of the Board of Supervisors and the Mayor each serve a four-year term.
 The Mayor and members of the Board of Supervisors are subject to term limits as established by the Charter.
 Members of the Board of Supervisors may serve no more than two successive four-year terms and may not serve another term until four years have elapsed since the end of the second successive term in office.
-The Mayor may serve no more than two successive four-year terms and Tax Collector, Sheriff, and Public Defender are also elected directly by the citizens and may serve unlimited four-year terms.
+The Mayor may serve no more than two successive four-year terms, with no limit on the number of non-successive terms of office.
+The City Attorney, Assessor-Recorder, District Attorney, Treasurer and Tax Collector, Sheriff, and Public Defender are also elected directly by the citizens and may serve unlimited four-year terms.
 The Charter provides a civil service system for most City employees.
 School functions are carried out by the San Francisco Unified School District (grades TK-12) ("SFUSD") and the San Francisco Community College District (post-secondary) ("SFCCD").
 Each is a separate legal entity with a separately elected governing board.